top of page

 MYTHS

-Let's start with some of the common misconceptions about lactic acid.
-Which you will soon discover is completely moot anyway!
+Let's begin with some common myths concerning lactic acid.
+Which you will soon realise is entirely irrelevant!

-Lactic acid builds up after exercise and causes soreness and damage.
+Lactic acid accumulates after activity, causing discomfort and damage.

-I can remove lactic acid by eating certain foods.
+I can get rid of lactic acid by eating particular meals.

-Lactic acid remains in my body for ages.
+Lactic acid persists in my body for an extended period of time.

 Blah blah blah.